 Materials and books will be provided at the beginning of each Term, or throughout the

 year.
-Pay for them when you receive them.
+Please pay for them when you receive them.

 The student needs to have an acoustic piano at home, a metronome and a foot stool if